 |Who on my team requires support?||Conversations are key.
 Ensure that those working above average feel well-balanced and healthy.
 Check in with those underutilized to see whether they have adequate direction or capacity to take on more work.|

-A. Productivity & Efficiency Indicators: The Total Time bar is an indicator of the average amount of time employees spend on their computers.
+A. Team's Work Efficiency: The Total Time bar is an indicator of the average amount of time employees spend on their computers.
 The Productive Time bar represents the average time spent in company-designated productive applications.
-The Focus Time bar reveals the average time spent in a single task without attention shifts / interruptions and it excludes collaboration activities.
+The Focused Time bar reveals the average time spent in a single task without attention shifts / interruptions and it excludes collaboration activities.
 Focused time is very important for some roles.

 B. Productivity & Focus vs. Goals: Productivity Hours reflect the average number of productive hours and Focus Hours reflect the average number of focus hours in the day.
 Below, we see how these numbers compare to the goal set by managers.